mikelehu/NbodyIRKGL16.jl/README.md

 ## Description

-We present an integrator for few-body problems, which based on IRKGL16, that incorporates a robust time-reversible adaptivity mechanism that makes it highly performant for the long-term numerical integration of problems with close-encounters.
+We present an integrator for few-body problems  based on [IRKGL16](https://github.com/SciML/IRKGaussLegendre.jl), which incorporates a robust time-reversible adaptivity mechanism that makes it highly performant for the long-term numerical integration of problems with close-encounters.

 ## Installation

-The package is still unregistered, use the next command to install it:
+The package is still unregistered.
+Use the following command to install it:

 ```julia
 using Pkg